INTRO TO I2G - PROGRAM AND EVENT

-- Prevent hesitations or team members in responding to questions.
+- Avoid indecisions in selecting team members and hesitations when responding to questions.

 - It is recommended that team members set up a backend communication channel (slack, texting, telegram, skype …) so that they can synchronize without double speaking or speaking to each other in the Q&A session.